Overlaine-00/ECE-DigitalSystemDesign-430.315A-Project/README.md

 # Digital System Design Final Project : CNN Accelerator

 - Source file only
+- Layers are at '''modules''' folder

-- All project files are uploaded at SNUmail onedrive
+* All project files are uploaded at SNUmail onedrive